 Publications

-- PinT-RKConvergence of ParaOpt for general Runge-Kutta time discretizationsFelix Kwok, Julien Salomon, and Djahou N. TognonMar 2025
+- PinTRKConvergence of ParaOpt for general Runge-Kutta time discretizationsF.
+Kwok, J. Salomon, and D. TognonTo appear in SIAM Journal on Numerical Analysis, 2026

 ParaOpt is a time parallel method based on Parareal for solving optimality systems arising in optimal control problems.
 The method was presented in [M.J.
 Gander, F. Kwok and J. Salomon, SIAM J. Sci.
 Comput., 42 (2020), A2773–A2802] together with a convergence analysis in the case where implicit Euler is used to discretize the differential equations governing the system dynamics.
 However, its convergence behaviour for higher order time discretizations has not been considered.
 In this paper, we use an operator norm analysis to prove that the convergence rate of ParaOpt applied to a linear-quadratic optimal control problem has the same order as the Runge-Kutta time integration method used, provided that a few auxiliary order conditions are satisfied.
 We illustrate our theoretical results with numerical examples, before showing an additional test case not covered by our analysis, namely, a nonlinear optimal control problem involving a Schrödinger type system.